Walter F. Hatch

 Walter F. Hatch is associate professor of Government at Colby College.
 He received his PhD (political economy) from the University of Washington.
 Prior to becoming an academic, Walter was a journalist (briefly a stringer for CBS News; for a longer time, political reporter for The Seattle Times).
 He is the author of several publications, including two books: Asia’s Flying Geese: How Regionalization Shapes Japan (Cornell U Press, 2010); and Asia in Japan’s Embrace: Building a Regional Production Alliance (C “(Cambridge U Press, 1996).
 He also has written numerous articles about Chinese civil society and interstate relations in Asia, and is completing a book project explaining why Germany has enjoyed more success than Japan in reconciling with neighbors brutalized in previous occupations and wars.

-Amanda joined Colby in January 2013.
+Lindsey joined Colby in January 2017.
 She is primarily responsible for providing strategic direction and operational support for the Institute, including marketing the Oak Fellow program to an international audience, coordinating the application review process of Oak candidates, and serving as the primary contact and support person for the Oak Fellow before and while in residence at Colby.
 She liaises with the Oak Fellow and other Colby faculty to develop events related to the Fellow’s area of expertise and supports student programmatic initiatives focused on human rights issues.

 Instructor, Oak Institute